neuroccm/neuroccm.github.io/initiatives.md

 # Current Academic Projects/Activity

 **Quality improvement in hyper-acute stroke care:** - seeking interested students and trainees in the below topics; if you are looking to collaborate or start an academic project please get in touch [houman {at} neurovascular.ca].
 Current projects include:
-* **Crisis Resource Management and Simulation in Code Stroke, Collaboration between ED and Stroke Neurology - Drs.
-Kester-Greene and Khosravani**
+* **Crisis Resource Management and Simulation in Code Stroke, Collaboration between ED and Stroke Neurology - Co-leads: Dr. Khosravani (stroke) and Dr. Kester-Greene (ED)**
     * PGY 1s - Pre-residency start stroke simulation
         * 2021
         * 2022